CodeLifter-sys/rapidclip-generator/README.DOCKER.md

 ```

 ## Running the Project
 Inside the container, navigate to the `/app` directory (already set in the Dockerfile).
-Use the following commands to generate videos
+Use the following commands to generate videos.
-### Example with ElevenLabs TTS

 ### Example with OpenAI TTS (Recommended!) new models